 Select iSCSI to use the iSCSI Option ROM to boot the computer using a network device.
 Select PXE (Preboot Execution Environment) to use an PXE Option ROM to boot the computer using a network device.
-The options are PXE and iSCSI.
+The options are iSCSI and PXE.